tencentyun/intlcloud-documents/doc_new/238_云数据库SQL Server/intl_en/C11626_创建并连接 SQL Server 云数据库（Windows 云服务器端）_intl_en.md

 1. Log in to the [TencentDB Console](https://console.cloud.tencent.com/cdb) and select **SQL Server** > **Instance List*.
 ![](https://main.qcloudimg.com/raw/c8a5843dc5f1ddecb1e7767f848ca895.png)
 2. Click **+Create** and select desired database configurations on the purchase page.
 After confirming everything is correct, click **Buy Now**.
- - **Billing Method**: Currently, only monthly subscription is supported.
+ - **Billing Method**: Pay-as-you-go.
  - **Region** and **AZ**: For more information, see [Regions and AZs](/doc/product/236/8458).
 This document uses Guangzhou and Guangzhou Zone 3 as an example.
  - **Network Type** Basic network and private network are supported.
 For the difference between VPC and basic network, see [Network Environment](/doc/product/213/5227).
 This document uses the basic network as an example.
  - **Database Version**: SQL Server 2008 R2, SQL Server 2012, and SQL Server 2016 SP1 are supported.
-Available version may vary in different availability zones.
+Available versions may vary in different availability zones.
 This document uses SQL Server 2012 as an example.
  - Select an instance specification and required capacity.
  - Select the quantity and length of purchase.
 ![](https://main.qcloudimg.com/raw/85a55961d655af3870919df938dddaf0.png)